borkdude/carve/README.md

 ["src" "test"] :report {:format :text}}'`) you can make all the links clickable by switching to compilation-mode.

 <img src="assets/eshell.png">

+Using `:report {:format :ignore}` returns the list of unused vars in the same format as .carve/ignore so you can create the initial ignore file or append to an existing one.
+For example with:

+    carve --opts '{:paths ["src" "test"] :report {:format :ignore}}' > .carve/ignore

 ## Articles

 - [Carve that Clojure codebase](https://juxt.pro/blog/carve) by Andrea Crotti

 ## Dev

 ### Running tests